 - Headline: Your headline should be centered above the first paragraph, be between 65 and 80 characters, use direct language, and be typed in 14-point size font.
 The best headlines are clear and concise, and compellingly showcase the newsworthy content of the release.
-For example, Krispy Kreme’s “Krispy Krunchy® Chicken Helps Feed Over 10,000 Floridians in Need” headline tells readers the brand is doing something unique to serve their community.

-The first paragraph of your press release should start with what is known as the dateline and includes the city, state, and the date of your release, followed by a dash.
+- First Paragraph & Dateline: The first paragraph of your press release should start with what is known as the dateline; it includes the city, state, and the date of your release, followed by a dash.
 Then, in 50 words or less, detail the who, what, why, when, and how of your story.
-As you share these critical details, be sure to relate why readers should care.
+As you share these key details, be sure to relate why readers should care.

 - Boilerplate: A boilerplate is a concise final paragraph about your business that’s no more than 100 words.
 Use it to tell what your business is about, what products it offers, and why it stands out in the industry (awards earned and years in business, for example).